Rising Scholars Program

-The need to prepare a skilled, professional workforce to ensure the prosperity of Geauga and Summit County could not be greater.
-The Kent State University Geauga and Regional Academic Center Rising Scholars Program is designed to increase the number of students who continue their education beyond high school, are college ready and enter the workforce with skills that will enhance the economic growth of the region.
+The need to prepare a skilled, professional workforce to ensure the prosperity of Geauga and Summit County could not be more significant.
+The Kent State University Geauga and Twinsburg Academic Center Rising Scholars Program is designed to increase the number of students who continue their education beyond high school, are college-ready, and enter the workforce with skills that will enhance the economic growth of the region.

-The primary focus of the Rising Scholars Program is to support the success of a select group of students who have promising academic ability but are not performing up to their potential.
+The primary focus of the Rising Scholars Program is to support the success of a select group of students who have promising academic ability.
 These students, the Rising Scholars, are identified by the school district at the end of sixth grade.
 Once admitted to the program, they will participate in all of the following through high school graduation:

 Participation in the highly successful College Credit Plus (CCP) program, where students can earn college credit while still in high school, is also encouraged.
 Several national studies have found that students who earn six or more college credits in high school are more likely to graduate college.

-A key strength of the Rising Scholars Program is the commitment to leveraging existing local resources like transportation programs, college faculty volunteers, student mentors and a motivated advisory group of leaders in business.
+A vital strength of the Rising Scholars Program is the commitment to leveraging existing local resources like transportation programs, college faculty volunteers, student mentors, and a motivated advisory group of leaders in business.

 The primary measures of success for the Rising Scholars Program are: